 Female guppies can grow up to 2 inches (5 cm), while male guppies up to 1.5 inches (3.8 cm) in size.
 Most of your guppies will be at full size in about 5-6 months with proper care and feeding.How Big Do Guppies Get?

 The baby guppies (fry) know how to swim at birth and seek hiding places soon after.
-Most of the time they are born deformed but straighten out within a few hours and are able to feed.
+Most of the time, they are born deformed but straighten out within a few hours and can feed.

 They are small; about 1/4 inch in length so they have to hide or be protected (by owners) as adult guppies can and will eat their young.
 To save the young, you can separate pregnant females from the main community or fill your aquarium with live plants for the fry to hide to increase their chances of survival.